-Excluding extractive use such as hunting and fishing or collecting non timber forest product such as berries, nuts and mushrooms are important criteria to meet the Definition of Wilderness requirements.
+Excluding extractive use such as hunting, fishing or collecting non-timber forest product like berries, nuts and mushrooms are important criteria to meet the Definition of Wilderness.

-In countries such as Norway, Sweden or Finland indigenous peoples still live a traditional way of life just like their grandfathers.
-Reindeer herding and sustainable subsistence hunting and fishing belongs to their way of life.
+In countries such as Norway, Sweden or Finland, indigenous peoples still live a traditional way of life just like their grandfathers.
+Reindeer herding and sustainable subsistence hunting and fishing belong to their lifes.

-The committed team of people developing the new European Wilderness Quality Standard incorporated in the standards a model combining wilderness conservation while at the same time respecting the traditional way of life of these indigenous people.
+The committed team of people developing the new European Wilderness Quality Standard incorporated in the standards a model combining Wilderness conservation, while at the same time respecting the traditional way of life of the indigenous people of Scandinavia.

 We are looking forward to new Wilderness areas and future cooperation.